 Mayor of Philadelphia

-Philadelphia, coined the City of Brotherly Love, is home to a park system of 10,500 acres of which 5,600 acres are natural lands.
-The city is bolstered by a “green support system” of woodlands, wetlands, open meadows, and even old growth forests.
+Philadelphia, coined the City of Brotherly Love, is home to a park system of 10,500 acres, of which 5,600 acres are natural lands.
+The city is bolstered by a “green support system” of woodlands, wetlands, open meadows, and even old-growth forests.
 These forests filter the city’s water, purify the air, and provide a reprieve from the hustle of city life.
-William Penn’s founding vision for Philadelphia was that it would be a ‘green country towne’ and that spirit continues today.
+William Penn’s founding vision for Philadelphia was that it would be a ‘greene country towne’ and that spirit continues today.

-Philadelphia Parks & Recreation (PPR) has been managing the city’s urban forest for over 100 years.
-Today, this includes trees in more than 300 neighborhood parks, along 166 miles of trails, within 60 community gardens, farms and orchards, while also fostering learning through three environmental education centers.
+Philadelphia Parks & Recreation (PPR) has managed the city’s urban forest for over 100 years.
+Today, this includes trees in more than 300 neighborhood parks, along 166 miles of trails, within 60 community gardens, farms, and orchards, while also fostering learning through three environmental education centers.

 TreePhilly, Philadelphia Parks and Recreation’s community forestry program, is working to increase the canopy cover on private property through free tree giveaway campaigns.
-To date the program has given away over 23,000 trees to local residents and engaged more than 9,000 Philadelphians.
-Tree drives such as these operate neighborhood by neighborhood, share information and provide advice about tree care, raise awareness about the importance and benefits to residents brought by urban forests, and builds community buy-in for long-term maintenance and care.
+The program has given away over 23,000 trees to local residents and engaged more than 9,000 Philadelphians.
+Tree drives such as these operate neighborhood by neighborhood, share information, provide advice about tree care, raise awareness about the importance and benefits to residents brought by urban forests, and build community buy-in for long-term maintenance and care.